Jamali (artist): Travels

 After the Indo-Pakistani War of 1965, Jamali made a pilgrimage to Tirich Mir and then traveled throughout Europe, seeking a stable home for his mission of Art and Peace.
 In Paris he met a number of American students studying abroad and decided to apply to the University of Central Florida to study Fine Art.
 Jamali moved to America in 1970 on a student visa to attend the University of Central Florida.
 He has been based in the US since then.

 Career

 Aqdas Jamali started going by the mononym Jamali as he launched his career in the 1970s.
 In this time, the artist worked primarily in pastel on paper.
 After successful initial exhibitions, Jamali was inspired to embark upon more experimental methods and media, including but not limited to cork, egg tempera, and bronze.
 Today he is considered a prominent modern expressionist who owns and operates contemporary art galleries in New York and Florida.

-Mystical Expressionism
+Books

 Jamali's work is documented in two volumes, Mystical Expressionism and Mystical Expressionism - Dreams and Works, as well in his recently published autobiography Jamali: A Mystical Journey of Hope, The True Story of an American Artist (2023).
 Jamali launched Mardan Publishing, Inc., which offers limited edition artist proofs of his works as well as catalogs showcasing these prints and publications.